telerik/kendo-vue/knowledge-base/ai-prompt-position-latest-response-on-bottom.md

 ### Runnable example

-To test the following example, type a couple of inputs and notice that the latest response will be shown on the bottom similar to Chat GPT:
+To test the following example, type some inputs and observe that the latest response will appear at the bottom, similar to Chat GPT.

 {% meta id:index height:480 %}
 {% embed_file ai-prompt-position-latest-response-on-bottom/main.vue preview %}